Foresight VCT PLC : Director/PDMR Shareholding () | aktiencheck.de

 Foresight VCT plc

-Notification under paragraphs 3.1.2 to 3.1.4 of the Disclosure and Transparency Rules

-Foresight VCT plc (the "Company") announces that it was notified on 13 March 2017 that members and associates of Foresight Group, the investment manager of the Company, purchased 487,424 Ordinary Shares in the Company on 13 March 2017 at an average price of 83.3 pence per Ordinary Share.
+Foresight VCT plc (the "Company") also announces that it was notified on 17 March 2017 that members and associates of Foresight Group, the investment manager of the Company, purchased 301,620 Ordinary Shares in the Company on 17 March 2017 at an average price of 83.3 pence per Ordinary Share.

-Of this total, associates who may be considered PDMRs of the Company purchased 481,392 Ordinary Shares.
+Of this total, none of the associates are considered PDMRs of the Company.

 For further information please contact: